zaanposni/psaggregator/readme.md

 - **Dataimporter**: The dataimporter is a small project containing multiple python scripts.
 These scripts are used to import data from the PietSmiet website and various other APIs.
 The scripts are located in the `src/dataimporter` directory.
 - **NGINX**: NGINX is used as a reverse proxy for the frontend.
 The configuration is located in the `src/nginx` directory.
 - **Database**: The database is a MySQL database.
 The schema and data are located in the frontend project
+- **YouTubeOperationalAPI**: The YouTubeOperationalAPI is a Open Source Solution by [Benjamin Loison][benjamin_loison_url].
+It supports more features than the official public YouTube API.

 ### 📦 Requirements